 Key Elements of the LTC Regime

 - The company is transparent for tax purposes.
 This means that tax profits or losses that would ordinarily be returned by the company are in fact returned by the shareholders in proportion to their shareholding.
 From a technical perspective, the shareholder is regarded as having derived the income and incurred the expenditure of the LTC.
 However, on 1 April 2019 the loss ring-fencing rules for property investors came into force.
 Under these rules, losses from residential rental property cannot be offset against other forms of income, although they can potentially be offset against future rental profits within the same portfolio.

 - The movement of shares in an LTC is regarded as the movement of the underlying property.
 This means that if the LTC owns revenue account property there may be a taxable gain on movement of the shares.
 Further, if the LTC owns depreciable property, there may be depreciation recovery.
 That said, there are exemptions and de minimis thresholds.

 - As an LTC is a disregarded entity for tax purposes, some of the rules that ordinarily apply to companies do not apply to LTCs.
 For example, shareholders cannot draw shareholder salaries that are exempt from PAYE.
-Furthermore, there are restrictive rules around when even a PAYE salary can be claimed for tax purposes in an LTC.
+Furthermore, there are restrictive rules around when a PAYE salary can be claimed for tax purposes in an LTC.